Definition - What does Hypospermia mean?

 Hypospermia can be caused by:

-- Retrograde ejaculation, when the semen empties into the bladder as opposed to being expelled through the urethra and out the penis
+- Retrograde ejaculation, when the semen empties into the bladder as opposed to being expelled through the urethra and out the penis.
+One study suggests this account for around 40.5% of patients with hypospermia.

 - Ejaculatory duct obstruction (EDO)

-- Congenital defect, such as lack of vas deferens or seminal vesicles
+- Congenital defects, such as lack of vas deferens or seminal vesicles

 - Blockage of seminal vesicles

-- Hormonal imbalance, causing hypogondaism, or abnormally low testosterone levels
+- Hormonal imbalance, causing hypogonadism, or abnormally low testosterone levels

 - Excessive ejaculation, caused by overly frequent sexual activity or intercourse